 1. Select your Poultry Niche

 The poultry industry is a broad niche.
 There are many sub-sectors in the poultry industry which you can tap into.
+When poultry farming is mentioned, a lot of people take that to mean chicken rearing or turkey rearing alone but poultry farming is a very wide business with different aspects.
 Below are niches in the poultry business:

 - Egg production (Layers breeding)

 - Chicken breeding (Hatchery)

 - Poultry equipment manufacturing